bjlkeng/bjlkeng.github.io/source/posts/normalizing-flows-with-real-nvp.rst

 issues with the number of samples we need.

-Variational autoencoders are a clever way around this by approximating the posterior :math:`q_Z(z|x)` using another deep net, which we simultaneously train with our latent variable model.
-Using the `expected lower bound objective <https://en.wikipedia.org/wiki/Evidence_lower_bound>`__ (ELBO) we can indirectly optimize (an upper bound of) :math:`-\log P(X)`.
+Variational autoencoders are a clever way around this by approximating the posterior using another deep net, which we simultaneously train with our latent variable model.
+Using the `expected lower bound objective <https://en.wikipedia.org/wiki/Evidence_lower_bound>`__ (ELBO) we can indirectly optimize (an upper bound of) :math:`-\log p_X(x)`.
 See my post on `VAEs <link://slug/variational-autoencoders>`__ for more details.

 This is great but can we define a deep generative model that does this more directly?
-What if we could directly optimize :math:`p_X(x)` but still had the convenience of starting our sampling process from a simple distribution of :math:`z` variables?
-Of course we can (otherwise it would be a terrible setup)!
-Read on to find out how but let's review some background material first.
+What if we could directly optimize :math:`p_X(x)` but still have the nice properties of a latent variable model?
+What special setup of the problem do we need to maintain to allow for this?
+Keep on reading to find out more!

 Background
 ==========